 Yours truly comparing notes with Jacqi Stevens When you write about family history, it’s nice to read the work of others.
 It refreshes your perspective, gives you insights you might not have had, and exposes you to different writing styles.
 It’s even more fun when you can meet the writers behind the works.
 This past … Continue reading "Follow Friday: Master Weaver"

 “I want you for my Valentine, So herewith I will shout it.
 And now the question’s up to you, What will you do about it?”
-Today I am going to take a break from the usual family stories of the past that typically appear here.
-(Warning: it will get more sentimental than usual this … Continue reading "Thankful Thursday: A Valentine to The Ones I Love"
+Today I’m taking a break from the usual family stories of the past that typically appear here.
+(Warning: it gets more sentimental than usual.
+If you are family, you’ll have … Continue reading "Thankful Thursday: A Valentine to The Ones I Love"

 By Power_of_Words_by_Antonio_Litterio.jpg: Antonio Litterio derivative work: InverseHypercube (Power_of_Words_by_Antonio_Litterio.jpg) [CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons One of the wonderful things about writing a blog is discovering a wonderful community of people with similar interests and challenges.
 In the case of a family history blog, there is a large and delightful community of fascinating, well-read, and articulate writers … Continue reading "Taking the Plunge"

 Last week my fellow family historian, Kathy at Abbie and Eveline, surprised me by awarding me the “Liebster Blog Award.”
 Kathy writes heartfelt stories about her two grandmothers, Abbie Webber and Eveline Coates, the stories they shared with her, and their wise influence on her life.
 I am most grateful for her kind recognition and … Continue reading "Thankful Thursday – Grateful and Paying it Forward"